marigold-dev/training-nft-1/README.md

 Training n°1 for NFT marketplace

-# Introduction
+## Introduction

 Business objects managed by a blockchain are called `assets`.
-On Tezos you will find the term `Financial Asset or FA` with different version 1, 2 or 2.1.
+On Tezos you will find the term `Financial Asset or FA` with different versions 1, 2, or 2.1.

-Here below different categorization of assets.
+Here are different categorizations of assets.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)

-# :wine_glass: Wine marketplace
+## :wine_glass: Wine marketplace

 We are going to build a Wine marketplace extending the `@ligo/fa` package from the [Ligo repository](https://packages.ligolang.org/).
-Goal is to showcase how to extend an existing smart contract and build a frontend on top of it.
+The goal is to showcase how to extend an existing smart contract and build a frontend on top of it.

-The Wine marketplace is adding these features on top a generic NFT contract :
+The Wine marketplace is adding these features on top of a generic NFT contract :

 - mint new wine bottles
 - update wine bottle metadata details